raisercostin/jedio/README.md

 ## Usage

 ## ToDo
+- [ ] async first library
+  - [ ] readContent should always do a readContentAsync.block to force reading async
+  - [ ] readContentSync - forces reading in current thread
 - [x] ignore ssl validation
 - [ ] copy meta info
   - [ ] for UrlLocations entire header and other details with suffix: `.meta.json`, `-1.meta.json`, etc.